cmonty/reading-list/readme.md

 > Mostly an interview show where Jeffery converses with someone doing something totally innovative on the web using standards.
 Awesome to keep current on the ever-changing technologies on the web.

+[**Build and Analyze**][11] by Marco Arment and Dan Benjamin

+> _Retired_ Got into this podcast because I love Instapaper and Marco provides some great insight on PHP and iPhone development.
+Not just about writing code, but about dealing with Apple, customers, and coffee.
+Staple in my playlist.

+[**Salt & Fat**][13]

+> _Retired_ Podcast regarding cooking and eating.
+Some great discussions and tips for cooking at home.
+Follow the blog for more.

 [4]: http://5by5.tv/mistakes
 [5]: http://ruby5.envylabs.com/
 [6]: http://vimcasts.org/